bitbrain/workshop/backend/README.md

 To access the REST API, query `http://localhost:8080` and visit [localhost:8080/swagger-ui/index.html](http://localhost:8080/swagger-ui/index.html) for API docs.

+## Functionality

+This is a _Proof of Concept_ backend app that serves a REST API.
+The functionality exposed through the API is as follows:

+- creating, updating and deactivating users
+- creating, updating and cancelling workshops
+- signing up to workshops

 ## Technologies used

 - Spring Boot 3